jcoreio/modbus-server/README.md

 Mirrors all holding registers to the input register space.
 Accessing to discrete inputs and outputs is not currently supported.

+When running as a service, saves register values to disk once per minute so that register values persist across restarts.

 ## Installation

 Download the latest release onto your device: